specialprocedures/igdr.ch/content/posts/rent.md

 - Private rents have risen by a third across England since 2020
 - Rent has increased fastest in the North West
-- Poorer areas have seen faster rent increases
+- Poorer areas have seen faster rent increases than richer areas
 - Major urban developments may be driving up rents in neighbouring local authorities with high levels of deprivation, particularly in the North West and the Midlands

 </div>